top of page

 Economic Development Study

-A study conducted by Gnarly Tree Sustainability Institute, in collaboration with Dr. Kenneth Richards of Indiana University’s O’Neill School of Public and Environmental Affairs, reported that the Ratts 2 project would bring broad economic benefits to Knox County, including:
+A study conducted by Gnarly Tree Sustainability Institute, in collaboration with Dr. Kenneth Richards of Indiana University's O'Neill School of Public and Environmental Affairs, reported that the Blue Jeans project would bring broad economic benefits to Knox County, including:

 Direct Construction Jobs